efipsom/efipsom.github.io/_news/phd_position.md

 Applications are invited for a 3.5 year funded PhD Studentship at the University of Bristol and Bristol Robotics Laboratory, UK.

-Funding is available for suitable candidates at a tax-free stipend of £15,609 for 2021/22 (2022/23 rate tbc) per year.
+Funding is available for suitable candidates at a tax-free stipend of £15,609 for 2021/22 (2023/24 rate tbc) per year.
 Further details can be found at: [PhD Engineering Mathematics](http://www.bristol.ac.uk/study/postgraduate/2022/eng/phd-eng-maths/).

 **NOTE:**
 This scholarship is available ONLY to UK citizens and EU applicants who have been resident in the UK for at least 3 years (some constraints are in place around residence for education) and have UK settlement or pre-settlement status under the EU Settlement Scheme.

+Other types of funding, including for international candidates, might be available at times.
+Please contact me for details.